jhlagado/working-with-custom-elements/chapter-01.md

       }
     }

-This function iterates through our array of property names and creates getters and setters for each one.
-The properties are in effect virtual properties because their actual values are stored in a “private” property with the same name but prefixed with an underscore.
-For example, a property called value is actually stored in a property called _value but has getters and setter to hide this fact from the outside.
+When you hand this function an element and an array of property names to observe, it iterates through the array creates getters and setters for each property.
+These properties become in effect “virtual” properties because the public name of the property differs from where it is actually stored.
+For example, a property with the name value is actually stored in a property called _value but its getters and setters hide this fact.

-When a property is assigned to, its setter function is called.
-If the new value is different from its old value (by using a shallow comparison) then the propertyChangedCallback() is called informing the component that the property has in fact changed.
+When an observed property is assigned to, its setter function is called.
+If the new value is different from its old value (as determined by a shallow comparison) then a method named propertyChangedCallback() is called to inform the component that an observed property has in fact changed.

-The choice of using a shallow comparison rather than a deep one was made for efficiency.
-As long as the values of properties are treated as [immutable](https://spapas.github.io/2018/04/05/easy-immutable-objects/) and replaced rather that modified, then we can use this computationally in expensive approach to observing properties.
+The decision to use a shallow comparison rather than a deep (recursive) one was made for reasons of efficiency.
+As long as the values of the properties are treated as though they were [immutable](https://spapas.github.io/2018/04/05/easy-immutable-objects/) and that their values get replaced rather that modified then we can use this lightweight and computationally inexpensive approach to observing changes.

-To see observed properties in action create a new component called my-clock.
+To see observed properties in action, let’s create a new component called my-clock.

     class MyClock extends HTMLElement {